-Is it a place to barbecue, and to enjoy sit-down meals?
-Is it to use as extra storage?
+Is it a place to barbecue and to enjoy sit-down meals?
+Is it extra storage space?
 Is it container gardening (and if so, will you grow flowers or herbs?)
 Is it a place to simply relax?

 Welcome to my daughter’s small city balcony – yes, the one the arrow is pointing to in the photo below.
 My daughter’s needs for her small balcony were very simple: a place to sit, relax, and hang out with friends.
 There was no need for a barbecue or dining table.
 With that in mind, it made shopping easy.
 I knew I’d be shopping for comfy chairs (or a small couch), and a small table.

 Since there are 56 units in the condo building with all the same size balcony, I walked around the building to see how other residents had decorated their outdoor space.
 It’s amazing how many ideas and how much inspiration you can get simply by doing so.
 I found out that many had a barbecue and the traditional two-seat bistro table, while others used the outdoor space as a combination of flower garden and mini storage.

 On my shopping trips I always bring pictures of the space I’m shopping for along with all necessary measurements.
 In this case I measured the balcony before I began shopping and determined that it is 10′ x 7′.
 Knowing the dimensions helped me focus on finding the right size rug and furniture.
 (By the way, I always carry a measuring tape in my purse – next to my phone and wallet, it’s probably the most useful item I have in my bag.)

 As you can see in the building photo above, the deck is fully covered.
 This creates a space which is more forgiving in terms of furniture and accessories versus a space that is fully exposed.